observablehq/framework/docs/embeds.md

 };
 ```

 Embedded modules are vanilla JavaScript, and will behave identically when embedded in an external application as on a Framework page.
-As always, you can load data from a [data loader](./data-loaders) using [`FileAttachment`](./files), and you can [import](./imports) [self-hosted](./imports#self-hosting-of-npm-imports) local modules and libraries from npm; file and import resolutions are baked into the generated code at build time so that imported module “just works”.
+As always, you can load data from a [data loader](./data-loaders) using [`FileAttachment`](./files), and you can [import](./imports) [self-hosted](./imports#self-hosting-of-npm-imports) local modules and libraries from npm; file and import resolutions are baked into the generated code at build time so that imported modules “just work”.

 Embedded modules are often written as functions that return DOM elements.
 These functions can take options (or “props”), and  typically load their own data via `FileAttachment`.
 For example, below is a simple `chart.js` module that exports a `Chart` function that renders a scatterplot.